elbolt/neurobs-speechexp/README.md

    - 4.2 **Audiobook paradigm**: Participants listened to an excerpt from the audiobook version of *The Bell Jar*, a novel by Sylvia Plath.
    - 4.3 **Matrix-style sentences paradigm**: In this paradigm, participants listened to matrix-style sentences developed in our lab.
 These sentences are hosted in an Open Science Framework repository at [OSF.io/5usgp](https://osf.io/5usgp/wiki/home/).

-For more details, please refer to my thesis, which is published on ZORA [[ZORA link will follow as soon as published](#).].
+For more details, please refer to my thesis.